 Similar issues arise when the care provided was reasonable but still resulted in injuries.
 It is often difficult to tell if a doctor failed to diagnose an illness because they were not looking in the right place or because failing to catch the diagnosis was a reasonable mistake that most doctors would have made.
 Alternatively, it may be hard to determine if a surgical error was caused by negligence or resulted from reasonable limitations based on the fact that the surgery was performed by a human.

 In most cases, the definition of the standard of care will determine how the breach can be proved, but testimony from other medical professionals that were involved with your care and expert testimony from medical experts will be essential evidence at trial to prove the breach of duty.

 Call Our Dallas Medical Malpractice Injury Attorneys for a Free Legal Consultation

 If you or a loved one was harmed by medical care that fell below the standards your doctor should have followed, you may be entitled to compensation.
 By filing a medical malpractice lawsuit for your injuries or the death of a loved one, you may be able to get the financial compensation you need.
-Talk to one of the experienced Dallas personal injury attorneys at The Queenan Law Firm today to set up a free legal consultation on your case.
+Talk to an experienced Dallas personal injury lawyer at The Queenan Law Firm today to set up a free legal consultation on your case.
 Our phone number is (817) 774-9627.